Search waiting | Matsusada Precision

 This is a circuit diagram with a diode to protect the power supply.

-Connecting a circuit that involves discharge or short circuit may shorten the service life of the product and cause it to fail.
+Connecting a circuit that involves discharge or a short circuit may shorten the service life of the product and cause it to fail.
 When connecting to a circuit where discharge or short circuit may occur, install a protective resistance at the output.

 This is a circuit diagram with a diode to protect the power supply.